 The stainless-steel slide moves easily; an arthritic septuagenarian could rack the Bullpup.
 If you know someone who has difficulty chambering a round in a semi-automatic pistol, this is the semi-automatic pistol for them.

 I was going to ding the Bullpup for not having a ledge rear sight for single-handed slide racking.
 I can’t.
 The slide is so easy to move that even the small amount of vertical space on the rear sight provides enough grip to fully cycle the slide.

 What makes the Bullpup a, umm…bullpup?
 The gun draws the next cartridge backwards from the magazine and lifts it directly inline with the barrel.

-Yeah, but the Bond Arms Bullpup isn’t a 30-pound machine gun.
+Yeah, but the Bond Bullpup9 isn’t a 30-pound machine gun.
 It’s a tiny pistol.
-I’m pretty sure that makes it one of a kind.
+I’m pretty sure that makes this bullpup design one of a kind.

 The Bullpup’s magazine is actually a “magazine-clip” (clip-a-zine?).
 There’s no follower because it doesn’t need one.
 The rounds insert forward into the magazine, with the base of the cartridge out and open.

 The trigger pulls through a revolver-like length of travel (there is no external safety) without any grit or stack, right until hammer time.
-The stock trigger breaks with 7.5lbs or pressure; customers can order a 6.5lbs. or 8.5lbs. version.
+The stock trigger breaks with 7.5 pounds or pressure; customers can order a 6.5-pound or 8.5-pound version.

 The Bullpup’s engraved rosewood scales enable a positive, full grip on the little gun, with the wide backstrap well-positioned along the web of my hand.
 While the gun’s geometry soaks up recoil, the grips’ wide rear also helps control the impulse.